sstoneShen/sstoneShen.github.io/_pages/about.md

 # 🕵️‍♀️ About This Lady
 I am Sitong, a first-year PhD student at [AIoT Lab](https://aiot.hku.hk/) in the University of Hong Kong [(HKU)](https://www.hku.hk/), supervised by [Dr.Chenshu Wu](https://cswu.me/).
 Before that, I got my B.Eng in Ocean Engineering and Technology from Zhejiang University [(ZJU)](https://www.zju.edu.cn/).

 My current research interest lies in underwater sensing.
-My long term vision is to build low-power, low-cost and applicable underwater sensor.
+My long term vision is to build low-power, low-cost and applicable underwater sensing systems.

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 Have been selected as a 2024 IEEE SPS Scholarship Program recipient!